 Has your RV air conditioner not blowing cold air?
 If so, there are a few things you can do to diagnose the problem.
 With some of these issues, you might be able to fix the problem yourself.

-This article we’ll look at how an RV air conditioner works, as well how to check the various components of your RV AC and determine what is causing it to not keep you cool.
+In this article, we’ll look at how an RV air conditioner works and how to check the various components of your RV AC to determine what is causing it not to keep you cool.

 - A problem with the thermostat